qtnc/UniversalSpeech/readme.md

 Import the provided class quentinc.UniversalSpeech.
 You can use it out of the box.
 You can look at Test.java as an example .

 ## 2.3.
+From Python 3
+Take the file UniversalSpeech.py and import it as usual.
+It works out of the box.

+## 2.4.
 Using the COM interface on windows
 Before you can use the COM interface to the screen reader API DLL, you must first register it using regsvr32.exe by issuing the command: regsvr32 UniversalSpeech.dll.
 The type library UniversalSpeech.tlb must be in the same directory when doing the registration and you must also distribute it with your application.
 Then, use the ProgID "UniversalSpeech.Interface" to create an object.
 Note: The DLL registration mainly consists of creating the required registry entries in HKEY_LOCAL_MACHINE\Software\Classes\UniversalSpeech.Interface  and the corresponding CLSIDs.
 Once the DLL is registered, you aren't supposed to move or rename it.
 Place it in a consist folder before registering.